Unprecedented Release of Cannabis Licensing Information

 those areas are awarded licenses by law.
 Applicants were aware of the

 competitive award process.
-127 Marijuana license applicants submitted an
+127 cannabis license applicants submitted an

 average of 3 applications each totaling 462 applications.
 There is no provision

 in Nevada law to award licenses to low-scoring applicants.

 Why were temporary contractors used to evaluate applications?